 Age Action is providing additional supports to older people, enabling them to transition quickly out of hospital into their own homes, ensuring that their home is safe while also supporting our hospitals to respond to the Covid-19 health crisis.
 We are also providing an emergency response for urgent repairs and other supports for older people in order to ensure people can remain safely in their own homes.

-Age Action in partnership the Irish Red Cross is providing people with financial support to meet their immediate needs through the COVID-19 Hardship Fund.
-Funds have been raised through corporate donors and public contributions which mean that small grants can be made to older people who are struggling with the financial burden of self-isolating or cocooning up to a maximum grant of 500 euro.
+Age Action in partnership the Irish Red Cross launched the COVID-19 Hardship Fund on 31 March and due to the overwhelming requests for support, closed the Fund to new applications on Friday 24 April.
+Funds continue to be raised through corporate donors and public contributions which mean that small grants can be made to older people who are struggling with the financial burden of self-isolating or cocooning up to a maximum grant of 500 euro until funds are depleted.